Patient Education Video

 Production Decision Log

-A record of every anxiety-aware production choice — opening frame, speech rate, audio selection, arc structure — with the scientific rationale for each.
+A record of every anxiety-aware production choice, opening frame, speech rate, audio selection, arc structure, with the scientific rationale for each.

 How It Works

-From Discovery to Deployment
+From discovery to deployment.

 1

-20 minutes · No obligation
+20 min · No obligation

 Discovery Call

-We confirm the right fit — which patient journey touchpoint, which care moment, which patient population.
+We confirm the right fit, which patient journey touchpoint, which care moment, which patient population.
 You'll know what you're getting and what it costs before anything begins.

 2